-- Your Credit History - Have you had credit for years, or for just a short time?
+- Your Credit History - How long have you had credit?

-- Payment History - Do you pay your bills on time?
+- History of Payments - Do you pay your bills on time?

-- Credit Card Balances - How many accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you have?
+How much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?

-These factors are weighted slightly differently depending on the formula being used.
-The result is one number.
-Credit scores range from 300 to 800.
-Higher is better.
-Most home buyers have a score above 620.
+These factors are assigned weights based on the formula being used.
+Each formula produces a single number which may vary slightly by agency.
+FICO scores range from 300 to 800.
+Higher scores are better.
+Most home buyers in the current environment have a score above 620.

 Improving your score

-In order to improve your FICO score, you must get the credit reports that the agencies use to build it.
+To raise your FICO score, you must obtain the reports that the agencies use to build it.
 Of course, you need the score as well.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three credit reporting agencies.
-Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three agencies.
+Also available are helpful information and tools that can help you understand how to improve your FICO score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Want to know more about your credit score?
 Give us a call: 317-842-7744.